Abbotsford, British Columbia: Economy

 Some 62 percent of residents in Abbotsford work in the City of Abbotsford itself.
 Most of the remaining 38 percent commute to Mission, Chilliwack or Vancouver and its suburbs (primarily Surrey and Langley).
 More than 25 percent of Abbotsford's workforce commutes to Abbotsford from other municipalities.

 The Conference Board of Canada has identified the local economy as one of the most diverse in the country.
 Abbotsford's main industries are agriculture, transportation, manufacturing and retail.
 The city earns the highest dollar per acre of agricultural land in the country, greater than the Niagara Region and the North Okanagan.
 Total sales from agricultural businesses grew from $635,000,000 in 2010 to nearly $1 billion as of 2021 and accounts for almost 50% of all chicken eggs and dairy milk production for all of British Columbia.

 The BC government's Animal Health Centre, at the Abbotsford Agriculture Centre offers "more than 400 laboratory diagnostic tests for agents that may be found in wild and domestic birds, mammals, fish, reptiles and amphibians" and is the leading accredited full-service veterinary laboratory in Western Canada.
 The facility has housed a Biosafety level 3 laboratory since October 2009.

 Abbotsford Regional Hospital and Cancer Centre and community health services make Fraser Health the city's largest employer with about 2,500 staff.
 The city is also home to three federal prisons, each of which employs between 200 and 500 officers and support staff.
 There is also a growing aerospace industry led by Cascade Aerospace and Conair Group Inc.

 Local and privately owned confectionery company Brookside Foods was acquired by The Hershey Company in 2011.
 In 2016, it announced it would be closing.

 Education

 Forty-six public elementary, middle, and secondary schools are administered by the Abbotsford School District.
 This includes a virtual school called the "Abbotsford Virtual School" that offers more than 30 semestered online courses.
-This school offers a unique animation and modeling program that teaches students aspects of the video game industry.
+This school offers a unique animation and modeling program that teaches students aspects of the video game industry as well as many other courses such as Mathematics, English, and Science.

 Private schools include Dasmesh Punjabi School, St. John Brebeuf Regional Secondary, Mennonite Educational Institute, and Abbotsford Christian School.

 Post-secondary institutions in the city include the University of the Fraser Valley, religious institutions such as Columbia Bible College and Summit Pacific College, as well as career colleges such as Career Gate Community College, Sprott Shaw College, Vancouver Career College, Métis Skills and Employment Centre, and CDI College.